tauthethirtythird/io_qp2_rule_kor/readme.md

 | Duo | 3+amount of players with Expert |

 When xp is under 0 you lose a climb speed level, afterwards your xp becomes the maximum xp of the previous climb speed level.
-Below are some useful statistics for convenience:
+Below are some calculated statistics for convenience:

 | rank | xp required to promote | seconds to demotion | xp loss per second |
 | :--: | :-: | :---: | :--: |